onurkapucu/Starbucks_Capstone/README.md

 My notebook consists of my study with graphs and analysis.
 You can find comments and my thought process written in between each analysis.

+### Main Points

+I made conclusions in 3 different areas: Gender Based, Offer Based and Income Based

+#### 1- Gender

+- Looking at all of the plots, we can say that we need a larger dataset gender group Other to make any decisive conclusions.
+Gender “O” consists around 1/60th of our dataset.

+- We can say that female customers complete offers more than male customers.
+However, a good portion of them is nonintentional.
+In order to increase our offer performance, I decided to look into each offer seperately

+#### 2- Offers

+- Intentional offer complete ratio is higher for female between ages 35-55.
+This is valid both for bogo and discount offers.
+For male customers, we see larger variation in ratios within very small age differences.
+Making it harder to make a conclusion.

+-Offer ‘0b1e1539f2cc45b7b9fa7c272da2e1d7’ has significantly less completion compared to other offers.
+This is the hardest offer and intentional completes average around %20 both for male and female customers.

+- Offer ‘fafdcd668e3743c1bb461111dcafc2a4’ has the highest completion rate both for female and male customers.
+3/4 of female customers who received this offer, completed it at least once.

+#### 3- Income

+Based on our scatter plot in CRISP-DM analysis, there was a very significant behaviour for consumers with income below $45,000 and above $100,000.

+This is one of the most obvious patterns in the whole analysis.
+Offer performance peaks for customers with incomes between these levels.

+## Medium Article
 I also wrote a summary on Medium,https://medium.com/@onurkpc/how-would-you-like-your-coffee-offers-a535cdba3198.